top of page

 AP Calculus Unit 4 Review

-If you need further explanation on how to approach some of these difficult Unit 4 review questions, especially when all of the topics are mixed together, consider joining Calculus Crew.
-I lead group sessions in Calculus Crew where we focus on solving my past test questions and incorporate previous AP exam questions.
-I also answer any questions students have.
-You’ll get more practice with problems given graphs, tables, and word problems to be prepared for in class tests and the AP exam.
+If you need further explanation on how to approach some of these difficult Unit 4 review questions, especially when all of the topics are mixed together, consider individual tutoring with me.
+I answer any questions students have, then provide practice solving my past test questions and previous AP exam questions.
+Getting more practice with problems given graphs, tables, and word problems will help you be prepared for in class tests and the AP exam.

 Solutions to the above problems: